SEND School Local Offer

 - Supporting school to evaluate and develop quality and impact of provision for students with SEND across the school.

-- Working closely with the SENCo to involve outside agencies as appropriate, including health and social services, Local Authority support services and volunteer organisations.
+- Working closely with the SENDCO to involve outside agencies as appropriate, including health and social services, Local Authority support services and volunteer organisations.

 What expertise and training do staff have in relation to children with SEND?

 We have staff in school with specialised expertise.
-Mrs Pinder has an MA in Special Educational Needs and Mrs Gould has the post graduate SENCo Award.
+Mrs Pinder has an MA in Special Educational Needs and Mrs Gould has attained the National SENDCO Award.

-Mrs Corbridge, our experienced Learning Mentor, works with children who have barriers to learning, particularly regarding their social and emotional development.
-Also, one of our teaching assistants, Mrs Sheerin, is a qualified Irlens screener, who also screens children for traits of a specific learning difficulty.
-Both Mrs Corbridge and Mrs Sheerin work closely with parents and are available for meetings after school by appointment.
+Mrs Bottomley, our Learning Mentor, works with children who have barriers to learning, particularly regarding their social and emotional development.
+Also, one of our teaching assistants, Mrs Sheerin, is a qualified Irlens screener.
+Both Mrs Bottomley and Mrs Sheerin work closely with parents and are available for meetings after school by appointment.

 Staff regularly undergo training and the school is supportive of the training needs of staff.
 We hold the Communication Friendly School award and staff are fully trained in ELKAN strategies.